Having a long dark hallway doesn’t have to be boring, come see my ideas for a makeover!

 Work finally got underway in this space a couple of weeks ago and here’s how the hallway is looking today.

 Even though the board and batten still has to be painted, I’m amazed at how much I love the added texture that it brings to the space!
-I can’t wait to see how much brighter the whole area will be once that part of the walls is painted white.
+I can’t wait to see how much brighter the whole area will be once that part of the walls is painted bright white.

 Here’s a look at the mood board that I created to show you all of the other elements I’ve already chosen for the space.
 Once purchases have been made and put into place, I’ll provide a full resource list.